 When we get a hunch / opinion, we start thinking that we know all there is to know—so we selectively pay attention to the things that back us up, even when we’re not aware of it.
 This information fits into the filing system that our brain already has in place, so it grabs our attention more easily.
 That’s why the first pieces of information we get about something have such a stronghold: they set the stage for everything else we learn.

 The most important thing we ever learn about is how much other people seem to value us.

 Are we worthy?
 Are we good?
 Are we going to be loved no matter what happens, or do we have to do something in particular to be loved?

-In the fundamental paper, “,” Leary and co-author Roy Baumeister suggest that belonging to groups is the most fundamental human motivation.
+In the fundamental paper,“The Need to Belong,” Leary and co-author Roy Baumeister suggest that belonging to groups is the most fundamental human motivation.
 Even people who prioritize achievement and power tend to do so in order to be acknowledged and respected by others.